 It means if there is a cylindrical flower vest standing anywhere, you can take the LaserPecker’s LP 4 there, and it will start engraving using the rotary not even changing the vertical position of the flower vest.
 Undoubtedly, this is a market-dominating feature that is not even available in xToll F1 and Atomstack’s M4.

 Above all, the engraving speed is again a winning factor that made LP 4 5 times higher in wood engraving than the others in the market engrave wood at around 400 mm/s.
-However, the multi-task syncing feature further empower sthe speed to boost productivity.
-For example, this handl=held laser engraver can engrave and cut the borders in a single run which saves crafting time and boost effectiveness.
+However, the multi-task syncing feature further empowers the speed to boost productivity.
+For example, this handheld laser engraver can engrave and cut the borders in a single run which saves crafting time and boosts effectiveness.

-The safety features are also premium compared to older LaserPecker modules, as the LP 4 introduced tilt protection and triple laser filter which protects both working material and outside environment peacefully.
-Other than these, there is overheat protection and an emergency stop button to handle any unfavorable situations.
+The safety features are also premium compared to older LaserPecker modules, as the LP 4 introduced tilt protection and a triple laser filter which protects both working material and the outside environment peacefully.
+Other than these, there is overheating protection and an emergency stop button to handle any unfavorable situations.

 Here are more engraving works done by the LaserPecker L4:

-How LP4 differs from older LaserPecker handheld lasers?
+How Does Laserpecker 4 differ from older LaserPecker handheld lasers?

-As said earlier, LP4 is the first to introducer of rotating laser head as per the material’s need.
-LaserPecker had 3 previous handheld laser engravers, which could successfully introduce the portability but not the dynamic portability.
+As said earlier, LP4 is the first to introduce a rotating laser head as per the material’s need.
+LaserPecker had 3 previous handheld laser engravers, which could successfully introduce portability but not dynamic portability.

-Lastly, the LaserPecker 4 instroduced dual exaust fan on top of it that sucks the smoke and eliminates the need to an additional smoke purifier.
+Lastly, the LaserPecker 4 introduced a dual exhaust fan on top of it that sucks the smoke and eliminates the need for an additional smoke purifier.

 Here are tumbler engraving we did with the LaserPecker handheld lasers: